 A second option would be to install PVC tee-ball valves on each side of the meter.
 This is the recommended option during NEW installation.
 The meter will have to be removed manually after the blowout to make sure any residual water is not sitting inside through the winter months.

-IMPORTANT: The pipe bringing water into the flow meter needs to be a MINIMUM of 10 times longer than the width of the pipe.
-The pipe carrying water away from the meter needs to be a MINIMUM of 5 times the width of the pipe.
+IMPORTANT: The pipe flowing water into the flow meter needs to be a MINIMUM of 10 times longer than the width of the pipe.
+The pipe flowing water away from the meter needs to be a MINIMUM of 5 times the width of the pipe.

 - Ball Valve 1